top of page

 Daniel grew up on a farm in MN where he learned to fix all manner of things from an insatiable curiosity on how things worked.
 He studied economics and business at university and lived abroad for 15 years where he bought and sold classic cars, worked as a snake relocator and scatologist as well as, the chemical spraying auditor for Tasmania.
 After waking to our planetary predicament, he became a full time environmental activist, lobbying for energy policy reform, crewing with the sea shepherd then moved to an off grid community in the mountains where he studied permaculture and built straw bale houses.
 He moved back to America to help steer culture in a more sane direction and spent the first year with the sustainable living roadshow, being arrested protesting the keystone pipeline and eventually spent a month in Manhattan with occupy wall st. He realized as long as the majority of people are incapable of meeting most of their fundamental human needs, even committed activists are feeding the dragon they’re trying to slay.
 He and his wife Stephanie moved back to the family farm in Minnesota where they are growing 80% of their calories, rebuilding the local ecology while educating and empowering people to wrest back control of their sovereignty as human beings.

-We share the farm with Daniel's parents who have much knowledge to share as they have lived and worked this land for over 50 years.
+We share the farm with Daniel's parents who have much knowledge to share as they have lived and worked this land since 1966.

 To wrest our sovereignty away from "the system" and relinquish it to the community of people and plants and animals we share this geographical space with.